 -Use of first person (I, We) is acceptable, avoid lengthy substitutes.
 If you use “We” be sure you have already let the reader know who “We” is.

 -Avoid the passive voice.
 (Not "The samples were counted." but "I counted the samples.")

 -Avoid redundant phrases.

 3. Use 1 inch (2.5 cm) margins on all sides.

 4. Use metric units of measure in the body of the paper.

 5. Do not abbreviate words except units of measure.

 7. Number all pages starting with page 2.

-8. Number and cite all figures and tables consecutively as they appear in the.
+8. Number and cite all figures and tables consecutively as they appear in the body of the paper.

 9. Place the caption for Tables above the table and give enough information so that the table can stand on its own without reference to the text.

 10. Place caption for Figures below each figure.